dsfields/radargun/README.md

   + `stream`: _(optional)_ a [writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) to which status and report information is written.
 The default is `process.stdout`.

   + `thresholds`: _(optional)_ an object that sets performance thresholds for a target function.
-A failure to stay within these thresholds will cause the `kesselrun` utility to exit with `3`.
+A failure to stay within these thresholds will cause the `radargun` utility to exit with `3`.

     All metric thresholds are expressed as a percentage of performance, between the target function and all others (`1 - target/other`) that the target function must meet or exceed.